OUR STORY

 Established in 2016, Te Hāhi (‘The Church’ or ‘The Faith’) was born in response to a need seen by a young ex-Police woman in Gisborne.
 Weary of having seen first-hand the brokenness that family harm caused, she approached her Area Commander with a radical idea: that the local Gisborne churches unite to support the Police in their response to family harm.
 With the support of several Gisborne churches, Te Hāhi was launched.

-A similar idea had been explored in Rotorua, and following a God-led reconnection between two ex-Police colleagues and news of Gisborne’s launch, the then Rotorua Area Commander and Rotorua Ministers caught the vision and Te Hāhi was launched in Rotorua in 2017.
+A similar idea had been explored in Rotorua, and following a God-led reconnection between two ex-Police colleagues and news of Gisborne’s success, the then Rotorua Area Commander and Rotorua Ministers caught the vision and Te Hāhi was launched in Rotorua in 2017.

-Te Hāhi has continued to grow steadily across Aotearoa, New Zealand into new locations, with a formal partnership with NZ Police signed in 2020.
+Te Hāhi has continued to grow steadily across Aotearoa, New Zealand into new locations, with a formal partnership with NZ Police signed in 2021.

 As each Te Hāhi location matures, the local Police partnership is complemented with other community opportunities to meet local need.
+Collectively, as churches sharing resources and volunteers, Te Hāhi is making a significant impact.

-OUR VISION
+OUR VISION AND VALUES

 “